sap-tutorials/Tutorials/tutorials/hxe-ms-azure-marketplace-getting-started/hxe-ms-azure-marketplace-getting-started.md

 ## Next Steps
+- **Drivers and connectors for Python, Node.js, .NET, Java and others**: Write your [first application using advanced analytics](https://developers.sap.com/mission.xsa-analytics-advanced.html) or check sample applications using different drivers and languages [such as Node.js, Python ](https://developers.sap.com/group.hxe-tiny-world.html)
+- **Database clients**: Use a SQL client and the JDBC drivers to [connect to the database](https://developers.sap.com/canada/tutorials/hxe-cj1-download-sql-client.html).
+Alternatively, use a plugin for Eclipse to connect to your SAP HANA, express edition [system database instance](https://developers.sap.com/tutorials/hxe-howto-eclipse.html) or connect to a [tenant database](https://developers.sap.com/tutorials/hxe-gcp-eclipse-tenant-connect.html)
 - [Review SAP HANA, express edition content, tutorials and quick start guides](https://developers.sap.com/topics/sap-hana-express.tutorials.html)
-- **Drivers and connectors**: Connect to your SAP HANA, express edition system database instance [using the plug in for Eclipse](https://developers.sap.com/tutorials/hxe-howto-eclipse.html) or connect to a [tenant database using HANA Studio](https://developers.sap.com/tutorials/hxe-gcp-eclipse-tenant-connect.html)
-- **Additional languages?**: Build applications using different drivers and languages [such as Node.js, Python ](https://developers.sap.com/group.hxe-tiny-world.html)

 ## Details
 ### You will learn